Loading and Installing Libraries

 Overview of lesson

 Much of the power and appeal of Python comes from its rich ecosystem of libraries.
-Instead of writing everything from scratch, you can install and import packages that handle tasks like reading CSV files, working with biological sequences or creating complex plots.
+Instead of writing everything from scratch, you can install and import packages that handle tasks like reading CSV files, working with biological sequences, or creating plots.
 The open-source community has developed a vast array of libraries to support various domains and use cases.
 You do not have to reinvent the wheel every time you need to perform a common task.
-In this lesson, you will learn how to install, load and explore libraries so you can tap into this broader ecosystem for your own work.

-Libaries in Python
+Libraries in Python

 Libraries are collections of Python functions, data and compiled code in a well-defined format, created to add specific functionality.
 Just as we created our own functions in the previous lesson, other users have created packages of functions they have shared with the community in the form of libraries.
 These packages can be installed and loaded into your Python environment so you can use the functions that they contain.